Torteous44/DSAproject/README.md

 **Where:**
 - V = Number of cells in the grid (rows × columns).
-- E = Edges connecting the cells (up to 8 edges per cell for diagonals.
+- E = Edges connecting the cells (up to 8 edges per cell for diagonals).

 **Merge Sort Algorithm:**